Pacaya Samiria National Reserve 3-Day Tour

 What is the climate like in the Pacaya Samiria Reserve?

-The climate is warm and humid year-round, with temperatures ranging from 72°F to 90°F (22°C to 32°C).
-The rainy season typically runs from November to April.
+The climate is warm and humid throughout the year, with temperatures between 22°C and 32°C (72°F and 90°F).
+The rainy season is from November to April.